 Always consider the appliances with the highest additional starting watts when choosing a generator.

 What’s the Difference Between ‘maximum’ versus ‘rated’ power?

 Maximum power is exactly what it sounds like – the maximum wattage that a generator is able to produce, which usually only lasts for up to 30 minutes.
 Rated power is the amount of power that a generator can produce for a sustained period of time.
 This is typically about 90% of the maximum power.

 Don’t just look at maximum power when buying a generator.
 You’ll definitely burn out the generator if you operate it continuously at this wattage.
 Instead, look at the rated power to determine how a certain generator will be able to power your home’s appliances on a continual basis.

 Why does it take 1,000 watts to run my appliance that’s a 500 watt model?

 Certain labels can be tricky.
 An appliance that’s labeled a 500 watt model doesn’t necessarily mean that it only takes 500 watts to run it.

 Safety Tips For Using a Generator

 ✓ The exhaust from generators contains carbon monoxide, so it should never be operated indoors.
-It should also be kept far from windows or doors.

 ✓ Start the generator when you first purchase it to make sure that it works properly.